j127/gatsby-starter-website-blog/README.md

 # Gatsby Website Starter

+## Update: this repo is outdated, so I wouldn't recommend it.
+Look at the official Gatsby quickstart instead.

 Everything you need for a basic website + blog with Gatsby.js. ([preview](https://gatsby-website-starter.netlify.app/))

 **Requirements:** Node 12.13.0 or above.